akornatskyy/wheezy.validation/doc/userguide.rst

 If the ``signin`` operation fails the client can request all validation errors from  ``errors`` attribute.
 Note that general error message ('Unauthorized') is stored under ``__ERROR__`` key.
-Thus can be used to display general information to end user.
+Thus it can be used to display general information to the end user.

 Model Update
 ------------
 Web form submit is a dictionary where key is the name of the input element being submitted and value is a list.
-That list can have just single value for elements like input or several values that depict user choice.
+That list can have just a single value for elements like input or several values that depict user choice.

 :py:meth:`~wheezy.validation.model.try_update_model` method is provided to